Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits: Offline scheduling

-Lastly, consider the case where $0 < e_{i,j} = e_{i,j}^{\max}$.
+Lastly, consider the case where $0 < p_{i,j} = p_{i,j}^{\max}$.
 Complementary slackness gives us $\gamma_{i,j} = 0$, leaving us with

-We apply similar reasoning as in the previous case while carefully considering that the signs in the right hand sides of (\ref{eq:KKTanalysisGamma}) and (\ref{eq:KKTanalysisZeta}) are reversed.
-Based on this, we conclude that the power in any interval $I_i$ where job $j$ is executed at maximum speed, is at most as high as during intervals where $j$ is available and is charged at a (positive) power below its maximum, or is available and not charged at all.
+Applying similar reasoning as in the previous cases and considering that the signs in the right hand sides of (\ref{eq:KKTanalysisGamma}) and (\ref{eq:KKTanalysisZeta}) are reversed, we conclude that the speed in any interval $M_i$ where job $j$ is executed at maximum speed, is at most as high as during intervals where $j$ is available and is either processed at a (positive) power below its maximum, or is available and not processed at all.

-From the above analysis, the following necessary and sufficient conditions for a schedule to be optimal follow: \begin{enumerate} \item[\textsc{Kkt1}] The aggregated power in all intervals where $j$ charges but does not reach its power-limit is the same. \item[\textsc{Kkt2}] The aggregated power in intervals where $j$ could, but does not charge is at least as high as where $j$ is actually charging. \item[\textsc{Kkt3}] The aggregated power in intervals where $j$ charges at maximum power is smaller or equal than in intervals where $j$ is charging and does not reach its limit. \end{enumerate} The first two conditions are similar to those derived by Bansal, Kimbrel and Pruhs, whereas the last is associated with the addition of job-specific speed limits.
+From the above analysis, the following necessary and sufficient conditions for a schedule to be optimal follow: \begin{enumerate} \item[\textsc{Kkt1}] The aggregated speed in all intervals where $j$ is scheduled but does not reach its speed limit is the same. \item[\textsc{Kkt2}] The aggregated speed in intervals where $j$ could, but does not run is at least as high as in intervals where $j$ actually runs. \item[\textsc{Kkt3}] The aggregated speed in intervals where $j$ runs at maximum speed is smaller or equal than in intervals where $j$ runs below its speed limit. \end{enumerate} The first two conditions are similar to those derived by Bansal, Kimbrel and Pruhs, whereas the last results from the addition of job-specific speed limits.